zmatkar/TivaCtrlBoard/README.md

 # ZAMP_HW
-ZAMP hardware sources
+ZAMP hardware sources.

-ZAMP = ZmaTKar's pohe Amplifier
+## ZAMP = ZmaTKar's headphone Amplifier

-This project uses slightly modified audio processor https://github.com/freeDSP/freeDSP-CLASSIC-SMD-B.
-And XMOS based USB audio card type, for example: https://www.ebay.com/itm/144014049552?hash=item2187e80110:g:uSMAAOSwbYRgfeWG.
+It is based on control part/PCB with TM4C123G6H microcontroller.
+This board is not designed specifically for this project - main purpose is to be universal control board with monochromatic display, RGB LED and rotary encoder which fits into small aluminium case - https://www.aliexpress.com/item/1005001699595657.html